 - Ghost in the Shell: Stand Alone Complex: in the episode "Tachikoma Runs Away; The Movie Director's Dream—ESCAPE FROM", Section 9 acquires an computer programmed with a simulation created by a Mad Artist.
 The simulation is just a movie theater playing the artist's final film on a constant loop.
 Everyone who enters the simulation becomes so engrossed with the film that they don't want to leave—the audience never sees any of the film, but it's apparently just that good.
 Even the normally-stoic Major Kusanagi is moved to tears by the film, but she ultimately has enough willpower to stop watching and shut the simulation down.

 - In Neon Genesis Evangelion, the ending involves protagonist Shinji Ikari having to choose between staying with all of humanity in the sea of LCL or returning to Earth as a singular being.
-He chooses the latter, but since no one appears alongside him at the beach except Asuka, we can infer the rest of humanity preferred to stay in the "perfect", unthinking, unfeeling LCL sea.
+He chooses the latter, but since no one appears alongside him at the beach except Asuka, one interpretation is that the rest of humanity preferred to stay in the "perfect", unthinking, unfeeling LCL sea.

-- The ending of La Quête de l'Oiseau du Temps.
-It turns out the Action Girl was a kind of holographic projection created by the Small, Annoying Creature.
+- The ending of The Quest For The Time Bird.
+It turns out the Action Girl was a kind of holographic projection created by the Sidekick Creature Nuisance.
 The hero, who had been led to believe she was his daughter, prefers to keep the creature (and therefore his daughter) alive rather than face the fact that her mother manipulated and betrayed him.

 - One of the possible endings of Brazil has the protagonist retreat permanently into his Happy Place as a means to escape his torture.
 Oddly, this isn't as heartbreaking as you'd think considering the Crapsack World he lives in.